aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Align.md

 ### Monitoring the party's forcemove

 After, the command will monitor when the party stops moving.
 Every frame where the move is still ongoing, every player entity's backsprite is set to false, every entity whose forcemove is complete will be set to face the caller and a frame is yielded.
 There is also an additional failsafe that can trigger here: If it's been more than 300 frames that the forcemove is ongoing, the position of each player entities will be set to their target.
-This failsafe is an addition to the regular forcemove one described in the [Move](Move.md) command.
+This failsafe is an addition to the regular forcemove one described in the [SetText/Commands/Individual commands/Move](Move.md) command.
 The lowest timeout will be used in practice.

 ### Monitoring the Chompy's forcemove

 Once the player entities moves are complete, If Chompy is present and is still moving, the command will yield until she isn't.
 The failsafe however still applies here and the framecount is cumulated meaning if the party's move have triggered the failsafe, it will be immediately triggered for Chompy as well.
 It also means that Chompy can trigger it alone even if the party does not trigger it.
-Once done, her ccol collision with the caller's are enabled back, she will be facing the caller and her anim state reset to `0`.
+Once done, her ccol collision with the caller's are enabled back, she will be facing the caller and her anim state reset to Idle.

 ### Cleanups